 - Suomi NPP (VIIRS)

 The OSI SAF develops, processes and distributes, in near real-time, products related to four key parameters of the ocean-atmosphere interface.
-Products are accessible on local FTP servers with flexible extraction interface, EUMETCast, and UMARF.
+Products are accessible on local FTP servers with flexible extraction interface, EUMETCast, and EUMETSAT Data Center(EDC).
 See the Product Navigator for detailed information on the OSI SAF products.

-The OSI SAF also provides climatological datasets (such as Sea Ice concentration) accessible via the OSI SAF website.
+The OSI SAF also provides climatological datasets (such as Sea Ice concentration, winds, SST) accessible via the OSI SAF website.

 SAF topology and architecture

-- The Sub-System 3 (SS3), under KNMI responsibility, addresses the wind products.
+- Wind subsystem, under KNMI responsibility, processes and distributes the Wind products.

 SAF user community